andmarios/quickcert/README.md

 <golang.org/x/crypto/ssh/terminal/util.go>'s ReadPassword also tries to handle this—
 I couldn't find a solution.

+Not a bug but a limitation, code could use better organisation.
+After the addition of revocation lists supports, the current code structure shows its elementary initial design.

 ## Trivia

 Default duration is 365.25 days since this is closer to the real duration of a year.